codycosta/RA-Sort-5XX/README.md

 ### Turn a cluttered directory into a well organized file storage, ready for excel!

 >[!NOTE]
->Please read if you are new to using python or need assistance with setting up your machine
+>Please read if you are new to using python or need assistance with setting up your machine.

->Setup should not take more than 20 minutes and is a one time deal, after that there's no other prerequisites to begin use.
+#### Setup should not take more than 20 minutes and is a one time deal, after that there's no other prerequisites to begin use.
 I've tried to make this guide as easy and beginner friendly as possible.

 <br>
 <br>